 Priority Action 2.2: Develop and strengthen situational assessments to identify specific needs, risk, and protective factors of each target population of drug use prevention programs.

-Antigua and Barbuda has not carried out or strengthened situational assessments to identify the specific needs, risk, or protective factors of each target population for drug use prevention programs.
+Dominica has not carried out or strengthened situational assessments to identify specific needs, risk, or protective factors of each target population of drug use prevention programs.